kwoongbae/industrial-engineering-courses/README.md

 ## Overview

-- This is an organized **<u>collection of study materials and assignments for IME subjects</u>** learning during undergraduate and graduate degree (* means got achieved an excellent grade).
+- This is an organized **<u>collection of study materials and assignments for IME subjects</u>** learned during undergraduate and graduate degree (* means got achieved an excellent grade).

 ## Courses I've learned